 And that might be the key to what makes Ben UFO tick: he’d prefer to be part of something bigger, whether a messy afterparty or a huge festival, rather than its leader.
 He realises that he’s the one in control, yet he doesn’t want to be the centre of attention.
 “I understand why people might be curious about what I’m doing and how I’m doing it,” he says, “but in an ideal world, what I’m doing would be an entirely separate concern from what’s happening on the other side of the booth.
 That’s bigger than any one person.”
 He keeps his private life private.
 “I don’t like to talk much about that.
 I don’t have any hobbies.
 I think I need one,” he adds, with a chuckle.
 “I basically just spend time with friends, but work gets in the way, as it does for everyone.”

-Right now, that work is dominated by an upcoming residency at XOYO, where Thomson and his guests – Optimo and Willikens among them, along with Four Tet, Joy Orbison, d’n’b deity Storm, Shackleton and others from the Hessle Audio family and beyond – will be holding it down for 13 consecutive Fridays.
+Right now, that work is dominated by an upcoming residency at XOYO, where Ben and his guests – Optimo and Willikens among them, along with Four Tet, Joy Orbison, d’n’b deity Storm, Shackleton and others from the Hessle Audio family and beyond – will be holding it down for 13 consecutive Fridays.
 “It’s definitely the most extensive thing I’ve ever been involved in putting together,” he says.

 And maybe it’ll also include dipping his toe into studio work.
 “I do think a lot about why certain records sound the way they do and others sound a different way, and why I’m drawn to some records and not others,” he says, “so I think it could be an interesting thing to do.
 It could be an exercise in thinking carefully about what kind of aesthetic I find exciting, and how to go about producing that.
 Also, making music seems to be something people really seem to enjoy, right?”

-It’s that kind of mindset – exploratory, coolly analytical, while still leaving room for fun – that gets to Thomson’s secret of just why he’s one of the most revered members of the clubbing community.
+It’s that kind of mindset – exploratory, coolly analytical, while still leaving room for fun – that gets to Ben’s secret of just why he’s one of the most revered members of the clubbing community.
 It’s in his selections, the way he puts them together and the effect they have.
 His sets can lead you to think about a track, and about DJing itself, even while you’re dancing like a loon.
 And if he never does start producing, well, he’s already left a stronger mark on dance music than a hit record ever could.